RevelerMediaServices/rall/README.md

 [MDN Operator and Expressions List](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators)

+### Single Threaded
+> Javascript is single-threaded, synchronous language

+### Callbacks
+> A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
+Callbacks can be synchronous and asynchronous.

+### Synchronous
+> A synchronous callback is executed immediately.
+A function that takes a while can cause the page to fail.

+### Asynchronous JavaScript
+> Asynchronous callbacks are often used to continue code execution after an asynchronous operation has completed.\
+  1. Execution(Call) Stack\
+      A mechanism for an interpreter (like the JavaScript interpreter in a web browser) to keep track of its place in a script that calls multiple functions - what function is currently being run, what functions are called from within that function and should be called next, etc.\
+  2. Heap\
+      a method to store a collection of objects in such a way that the smallest element can be quickly found.\
+  3. Queue\
+      One or more functions waiting to run.  queue() method shows the queued functions\
+  4. Event Loop\
+      Never blocking, so when the application is waiting other actions can be taken When functions complete, they are removed from the stack and the frame below continues executing

 ### Primary Expressions
 #### this
 > 1. In the global execution context (outside of any function), this refers to the global object whether in strict mode or not.